MatthieuGirard/2015-team-onebeat/README.md

 aim :

-provide encapsultate information on request
+provide encapsulate information on request

 how :